Last updated October 13, 2019

-- Swelling of the mouth including the lips and perhaps even the tongue
+- Swelling of the mouth, including the lips and possibly the tongue

 - Wheezing and coughing

-- Swelling in the throat seen as difficulty swallowing
+- Swelling in the throat that presents as difficulty swallowing

 - Weak heart pulse

-If you notice any of the above symptoms, the mild ones or the severe, call your doctor immediately.
-It’s always good to inform your doctor and check in whenever you are worried about your baby.
+If you notice any of the above symptoms, mild or severe, call your doctor immediately.
+It’s always good to inform your doctor and check in whenever you're worried about your baby.

 What Is An Egg Allergy in Babies?